cuba-platform/cuba-sdk/Readme.md

 ### Additional parameters which can be applied to components commands:
 - `--f` or `--force` - resolve and upload component with dependencies even if component already resolved or installed
 - `--single` - run command in single thread mode
-- `--print-maven` - print maven output.
+- `--info` - print Gradle output.
 Please note that in this case command will be executed in single thread mode
 - `--mo` or `--maven-option` - additional maven execution options

 # 5. SDK settings <a name="common-settings"></a>